aws-samples/aws-lex-web-ui/templates/README.md

 > Sample CloudFormation Stack

 ## Overview
-This repository provides a set of
+This directory provides a set of
 [AWS CloudFormation](https://aws.amazon.com/cloudformation/) templates to automatically build and deploy a sample
 [Amazon Lex](https://aws.amazon.com/lex/)
 web interface.

+XXX Do not commit yet
+The CloudFormation templates provide two deployment options:
+1. Pipeline
+2. CodeBuild
+# XXX simplified
+You can then manage the config either using CodeBuild or by replacing the config.json file.

 The stack creates a deployment pipeline using [CodeCommit](https://aws.amazon.com/codecommit/) [CodePipeline](https://aws.amazon.com/codepipeline/) and [CodeBuild](https://aws.amazon.com/codebuild/).